Azure/azure-sdk-for-net/sdk/schemaregistry/Azure.Data.SchemaRegistry/samples/Sample01_HelloWorld.md

 ### Register a schema Avro

-Register a schema to be stored in the Azure Schema Registry.
+Register an Avro schema to be stored in the Azure Schema Registry.

 ```C# Snippet:SchemaRegistryRegisterSchemaAvro
 string name = "employeeSample";